 Stereotypes that condone gender inequality still persist in Georgia.
-Women and men show a high degree of tolerance and acceptance towards the use of physical violence against women in relationships, and they also share inequitable views on sex and sexual violence.
-According to the National Study on Violence against Women in Georgia, almost one quarter of women (22%) and one third of men (31%) believe that wife-beating is justified under certain circumstances.
-Moreover, almost one quarter of all women (23%) and nearly half of all men (42%) believe that a wife should obey her husband even if she disagrees.
-Some 33% of women and 50% of men still believe that domestic violence is a private matter and others should not intervene.
-Gender attitudes in Georgia appear to be considerably more conservative than in many other parts of Europe.

 However, positive shifts in the societal perceptions of and attitudes towards gender equality and VAW/DV are obvious.
 The percentage of women who believe that domestic violence is a private matter and that no one should interfere has decreased from 78% in 2009 to 33% in 2017.
 Gender attitudes are less conservative.
 Men and women in the younger generation show more non-discriminatory attitudes.
 There has been a decrease in the rate of women who stayed with violent husbands because they believed the violence to be normal.
 There has been a significant increase in the percentage of women who have experienced intimate partner violence who have reported it to the police (from 1,5 per cent in 2009 to 18 per cent in 2018).
 All of this suggests that the concerted efforts to raise awareness and promote women’s empowerment and rights in the country over the past years are having a positive impact.

 The legal framework for media in terms of gender issues is defined by the Georgian Law on Broadcasting and the Code of Conduct for Broadcasters adopted by the Georgian National Communications Commission (GNCC).

-The Georgian Law on Broadcasting obliges Public Broadcasting “to reflect ethnic, cultural, linguistic, religious, age, and gender diversity in programs.”
-According to the same law, broadcasting license holders shall avoid: “broadcasting programs containing apparent and direct threat to incite racial, ethnic, religious or other hatred and which are of a discriminatory nature or encourage violence towards any group, broadcasting programs that are intended to abuse or discriminate against any person or group on the basis of disability, ethnic origin, religion, opinion, age, gender, sexual orientation, or any other feature or status.”

 The “Code of Conduct for Broadcasters” adopted by the GNCC obliges broadcasters to abide by broadcasting principles and” accommodate interests of various social groups regardless of their political affiliation, cultural, ethnic, religious and regional backgrounds, language, age or gender.”

-The guidelines for reporting crime and anti-social behavior require from broadcasters “not to disclose the identity of victims of sexual abuse, unless victims give their consent and disclosure complies with the public interest.”

 Broadcasters shall be careful when making a decision to broadcast shocking images and shall make careful judgment about the use of offensive languages.
 The code lists factors that broadcasters shall consider and take into account when deciding on portraying violence, these factors include: “violence in daily life: domestic violence. . .
 Incidents where elderly, people with disability, women and children are the victims; verbal and physical aggression; sexual or any other violence should not be condoned”.